The Kritarchy of Esotera

 The history of Esotera takes place long before it became realized.
 The idea of Esotera was postulated by the Necromancer Goz and his friend, Sargon of the City Ur, during their shared time dwelling in the City of Kalamar.
 They were both idealists and discussed what it would take to design a culture where the study of magic could flourish and the people could prosper under a set of egalitarian laws.

-As such, to create a safe haven for the persecuted, citizenship in a hypothetical Esotera would solely be based on someone’s ability to use magic.
-If a citizen lacked the ability to cast, they could not receive citizenship.
+As such, to create a safe haven for the persecuted, citizenship in a hypothetical Esotera would solely be based on someone’s magical nature.
+If an individual lacked the ability to cast, or was non-magical in their race, they could not receive citizenship.
 Such a country did not currently exist, and perhaps never would, for Sargon was recalled to his homeland and conversations between he and Goz dithered.

-VIII.
-Trust the Council of Judges in time of war.
-To disobey the Chief Justice during war is punishable by death.
+VII.
+Trust the Council of Judges in times of war.
+To disobey the majority will of the Judges is punishable by a Justice’s Silent Curse.